jjsiv/nvim-config/README.md

 **lua/config/lsp.lua** defines config for LSPs.
 The config will be only activated if the LSP is installed and executable.

 ## TODO
-- ftdetects for ansible (if needed)
+- ftdetects for ansible & helm
 - some markdown plugin
 - indents (for terraform at least)
 - some colorschemes
 - shortcuts for some commands (dvo=DiffviewOpen, dvc=DiffviewClose)
-- keymaps for buffers (maybe not needed?)